 The Advisory Committee on Socially Responsible Investing (ACSRI) was established as a permanent addition to the University in March 2000.
-The Committee's purpose is to advise the University Trustees on ethical and social issues that arise in the management of the investments in the University's endowment.
+The volunteer committee's purpose is to advise the University Trustees on ethical and social issues that arise in the management of the investments in the University's endowment.

 ACSRI Meeting Dates for Academic Year 2021-2022